 How do I submit a Variations - Moderation Materials (VMM) form with my School Assessment materials?

 You can provide this information directly into Schools Online via the School Assessment Online Results Sheet for selected students in the sample.

 If I suspect that a student has plagiarised their work, do I still upload it for moderation?

 If, to meet the sample selection parameters, it is necessary to include the work of a student who has been penalised due to a breach of rules in the assessment type, you will provide the Variations - Moderation Materials (VMM) information directly into Schools Online.

 Am I required to upload the same group performance i.e. the same audio or video recording for each student selected in the Stage 2 moderation sample?

-Uploading external assessment materials
+Uploading materials - External assessment materials

 Do I need to submit a cover sheet for external assessment online submission subjects?

-No - you no longer need to complete a cover sheet.
 SACE Registration number, Subject and Assessment Type details are contained in the file name (see accepted file names for more information).